 Supervision for PhD and MPhil programmes is available across all of these research areas, and postgraduate researchers are assigned both primary and secondary supervisors to support their work.
 Prospective applicants are welcome to contact members of academic staff working in their area of interest to discuss ideas for their proposed research project.

+We welcome applications for PhD study from students who would like to apply for Commonwealth Scholarships or China Scholarship Council Funding.
 You'll find application information and much more detail on the engineering postgraduate programme page.

-The application process for funded opportunities differs and can be found on the each funding opportunity's page.
+The application process for funded opportunities differs and can be found on each funding opportunity's page.
 Search current funded research opportunities now.

 If you have any questions about postgraduate courses, please complete the enquiry form and a member of the team will get back to you.